 Quick guide to data centre design phases and disciplines

-Data centre design phases
+Data centre design and construction phases

 Realising and delivering a data centre consists of multiple steps.
 Each step has its own set of best practices and key considerations to ensure the data centre is built efficiently, reliably, and cost-effectively.
 Let’s have a closer look at the different design phases involved.